Klaranaslund/odin-rockpaperscissors/README.md

-Simple game of rock paper scissors.
+Simple game of rock paper scissors using JavaScript, HTML and CSS.